 A more permanent solution to raise the height of a table is to attach four wooden blocks or one bun foot of equal height to the bottom of the table legs with hanger bolts or screws.

 This will raise the table and improve posture, reducing strain on the back and neck.
-Additionally, several other methods can be explored to achieve the right desktop height.
+Additionally, you can try several other methods to achieve the right desktop height.

 Now, let’s dive deeper into these other options.